BorisTheBrave/sylves/docs/articles/concepts/rotation.md

 ---

-In order to deal with this sort of situation, when you call [`IGrid.TryMove`](xref:Sylves.IGrid.TryMove(Sylves.Cell,Sylves.CellDir,Sylves.Cell@,Sylves.CellDir@,Sylves.Connection@)), in addition to returning the tile you move to, you get `inverseDir` and `connection`, which explain what is happening.
+In order to deal with this sort of situation, when you call [`IGrid.TryMove`](xref:Sylves.IGrid.TryMove(Sylves.Cell,Sylves.CellDir,Sylves.Cell@,Sylves.CellDir@,Sylves.Connection@)), in addition to returning the tile you move to, you get `inverseDir` and `connection`, which explain if any rotation is happening.

 Let's ignore connection for now, as it is irrelevant to the majority of grids. `inverseDir` returns the `CellDir` needed to move *back* to the original cell.
 Why is `inverseDir` so important?